Nagovirrlakra/hppcat/README.md

 # hppcat
-A file hidener for linux build with python
+A file hidener for linux build with  powerful Bash Script

 ![Screenshot](hpcat.png)
 What is Hppcat?